 Amelia made her international debut at CPEDI*** Deauville, France in 2016, placing 5th against the world's best.

 Born in Sydney, Amelia began riding at the age of 8, getting her first pony at age 9.
-Amelia competed in the sport of eventing for many years, before a car accident in 2010 left her with permanent injuries to her legs.
-Under the encouragement of her trainer, Megan Jones, Amelia made the switch to Dressage, and applied for Para-Dressage and was graded V.
+Amelia competed in the sport of eventing for many years, before a car accident in 2010 left her with permanent injuries to her legs, upper body and spine.